Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Higgs Low-Energy Theorem and di-photon decay of the Higgs boson

 From this effective coupling, we obtain the Higgs decay width to two photons as

 Before turning to the specific steps of our calculation and to our analytical results, some assumptions made in this work should be discussed.
 We are interested here in the dominant two-loop order (NLO) contributions to the di-photon decay.
-For this reason, we neglect all contributions from gauge bosons and set the EW gauge couplings to zero, except in the couplings to the external photons --- $i.e.$ we keep a prefactor $e^2$ ($e$ being the electric charge) in all photon self-energy contributions and their derivatives.
-We retain, however, the dependence on the weak mixing angle (in other words, we take the EW gauge couplings $g_1,\ g_2$ to zero while keeping their ratio $g_2/g_1$ fixed).
-We only consider purely-scalar corrections involving the BSM scalars $H$, $A$, and $H^\pm$, and we neglect throughout this work the masses of the light scalars (the 125-GeV Higgs boson and the would-be NG bosons) before the masses of the BSM scalars --- $i.e.$ $m_h,\,m_G,\,m_{G^\pm}\ll m_H,\,m_A,\,m_{H^\pm}$ (although in one of the numerical scenarios we also consider below, we additionally assume $m_H$ to be small).
+In terms of couplings, these are corrections involving two powers of the electric charge $e$ and one or two powers of quartic scalar couplings $\lambda_i$.
+Such contributions arise from \textit{i)} purely-scalar corrections involving the BSM scalars $H$, $A$, and $H^\pm$, as well as \textit{ii)} diagrams involving both BSM scalars and gauge bosons.
+However, these types of diagrams also yield terms of higher orders in powers of $e$, which are subleading.
+For this reason, we perform a series expansion of the expressions of the various contributions in the EW gauge couplings around zero, and we only retain terms of quadratic order at most --- $i.e.$ we keep a prefactor $e^2$ in all photon self-energy contributions and their derivatives.
+We retain, moreover, the dependence on the weak mixing angle (in other words, we take the EW gauge couplings $g_1,\ g_2$ to zero while keeping their ratio $g_2/g_1$ fixed).
+Furthermore, we neglect throughout this work the quartic coupling $\lambda_1(\simeq 0.25)$, which is related to the mass of the detected Higgs boson, in comparison to the other Lagrangian quartic couplings that can take significantly larger values.
+Consequently, the field-dependent Higgs and would-be NG boson masses in \cref{eq:0L_masses} simply reduce to $m_h(h)=0$, $m_G(h)=m_Z$ and $m_{G^\pm}(h)=m_W$, and together with the expansion performed in powers of the EW gauge couplings, this corresponds to $m_h,\,m_G,\,m_{G^\pm}\ll m_H,\,m_A,\,m_{H^\pm}$ (although in one of the numerical scenarios we also consider below, we additionally assume $m_H$ to be small).
 This assumption motivates the use of the Higgs LET, which as mentioned earlier implies that we are neglecting the external momentum $p^2=m_h^2$ on the Higgs leg.
-At two loops, the genuine scalar corrections can be distinguished between four categories, involving the couplings $\lambda_3^2$, $(\lambda_4+\lambda_5)^2$, $(\lambda_4-\lambda_5)^2$, and $\lambda_2$ respectively.
+At two loops, the genuine corrections can be distinguished into four categories, involving the couplings $\lambda_3^2$, $(\lambda_4+\lambda_5)^2$, $(\lambda_4-\lambda_5)^2$, and $\lambda_2$ respectively.
 Some example photon self-energy diagrams of orders $\lambda_3^2$, $(\lambda_4+\lambda_5)^2$ and $\lambda_2$ are shown in figures~\ref{fig:orderlam3sq},~\ref{fig:orderlam4+5sq} and~\ref{fig:orderlam2} --- and we note that terms of order $(\lambda_4-\lambda_5)^2$ can straightforwardly be obtained from those of order $(\lambda_4+\lambda_5)^2$ by the replacement $H\leftrightarrow A$.